lammps/lammps/doc/src/Errors_messages.rst

 *Replacing a fix, but new style != old style*
    A fix ID can be used a second time, but only if the style matches the previous fix.
-In this case it is assumed you with to reset a fix's parameters.
+In this case it is assumed you want to reset a fix's parameters.
 This error may mean you are mistakenly re-using a fix ID when you do not intend to.